lplpqq/tdbinlog_reader/README.md

 # td.binlog-reader
  Any [TDLib](https://github.com/tdlib/td) application stores its cache data inside the **td.binlog** file.
 All data is stored as a **dictionary**, with keys and values.
-It contains: datacenters' info, auth keys, locales etc. This utility will help you to decode **td.binlog** file and return its map.
+It contains: datacenters' info, auth keys, locales etc. This utility will help you to decode **td.binlog** file and use its map.

 ## Setup